wlerin/feralfilehosting/Feral Wiki/Installable software/OpenVPN - How to connect to your vpn/readme.md

 You need to download the contents of `~/private/vpn/` to a secure location in your home directory.
 Then in Viscosity Preferences, simply "Import Connection" and use the client.ovpn file; Viscosity will import all the needed data.
 You can then delete the vpn directory you downloaded as Viscosity stores the data in its own Library location.

+Update 2015-04-11 - The ovpn file doesn't setup the TLS-Auth shared key properly.
+In Viscosity's Authentication settings, under Extra > Tls-Auth set the key to tls-auth.key and the direction to 1.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Installable%20software/OpenVPN%20-%20How%20to%20connect%20to%20your%20vpn/osx1.png)

 iOS